Admissions

 - Volunteer commitment.
 The applicant must agree that, upon graduation, they are willing to volunteer to teach courses through the College if the opportunity arises.
 This is a commitment of availability, not a binding employment obligation.
 The College exists to form catechists, and catechists are formed to teach.

 - Identity verification.
-The applicant must provide a photograph of a valid, state-issued identification card through the College's secure upload process.
+The applicant must provide a photograph of a valid, state-issued identification card through the College's secure upload system.

 No student may enroll in any MCC course beyond the first without an approved application on file.